-- 23. All mechanical equipment, either roof or ground mounted, and shall be screened from public view.
+- 26. All mechanical equipment, either roof or ground mounted, and shall be screened from public view.
 All such equipment shall be fully screened by the roof structure, a parapet wall, appropriate ground mounted walls, berming, or landscaping.
-All walls shall architecturally match the building. - 24.
-Should odors emanate from the building or project site in the future, the applicant/developer/proprietor shall be required to submit revised plans and equipment specifications demonstrating techniques to control odors and shall submit those plans/documents/specs to the planning department for review and approval. - 25.
-For any extractions that will be conducted, inspection and approval of those facilities will either be through our Fire Department or through a certified or other engineer as the City Manager deems appropriate for approving those types of operations. - 26.
+All walls shall architecturally match the building. - 27.
 The applicant shall submit a Sign Permit to be approved by the staff to include the following: - a.
 All signage for in-line tenants shall be channel letters. - b.
 No sign shall have exposed raceways or conduits. - c.
 All signage shall comply with the Desert Hot Springs Municipal Code. - d.
-All signs that are removed shall be painted and patched immediately. - e. - 27.
-At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provide on site according to the approved site plan.
+All signs that are removed shall be painted and patched immediately. - 28.At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provide on site according to the approved site plan.
 Any change to the floor plan shall be subject to review and approval by the Planning Department.